mdn/curriculum/curriculum/2-core/4-best-practices-and-essential-tooling/9-4-understanding-design-briefs.md

 - Interpreting design brief requirements to produce an implementation

-- Typical tools designers will use get their message across to developers (e.g. Figma)
+- Typical tools designers use to get their message across to developers (e.g. Figma)